ayan4m1/pauzit/README.md

 # usage

+Install pauzit globally using

+> npm install -g pauzit
+>
+> pauzit convert input.gcode output.gcode

+Or run it with `npx` using

 > npx pauzit convert input.gcode output.gcode

 If you omit the output filename, a new file named `{input}.pauz.gcode` will be created.